Myanmar cuts wireless internet service amid coup protests - WTMJ

 About 3,000 Karen fled to Thailand, but many returned under unclear circumstances.
 Thai authorities said they went back voluntarily, but aid groups say they are not safe and many are hiding in the jungle and in caves on the Myanmar side of the border.

 The U.N.
-Human Rights Office for Southeast Asia called on countries in the region “to protect all people fleeing violence and persecution in the country” and “ensure that refugees and undocumented migrants are not forcibly returned,” U.N. spokesman Stephane Dujarric told reporters at U.N. headquarters in New York.
+Human Rights Office for Southeast Asia called on countries in the region “to protect all people fleeing violence and persecution in the country” and “ensure that refugees and undocumented migrants are not forcibly returned,” U.N. spokesman Stephane Dujarric told reporters in New York.

 The U.N.
 Security Council late Thursday strongly condemned the use of violence against peaceful protesters.
 The press statement was unanimous but weaker than a draft that would have expressed its “readiness to consider further steps,” which could include sanctions.
 China and Russia, both permanent Council members and both arms suppliers to Myanmar’s military, have generally opposed sanctions.